lora-aprs/LoRa_APRS_Tracker/README.md

+# Ive updated Peterus's LoRa Software to the new T-Beam v1.2

+The new MPU hasnt the same functions as the old one - so the Ampere Meter isnt working anymore.
+Its a "nice to have" for me - so ive removed it...
+Nothing more to say ^^

+And a little QOL Update - i dont need the display to be always on...
+Push the middle Button (IO38) and the OLED Display will be deactivated or activated.
+(It was desired with the Issues).
+And ive added a timezone adapt - so the time is always right (does not include date!).

 # LoRa APRS Tracker

 The LoRa APRS Tracker will work with very cheep hardware which you can buy from amazon, ebay or aliexpress.